 Emergency room visits for conditions other than COVID-19 have decreased significantly across the nation.
 But serious medical emergencies like heart attacks don’t just postpone themselves during a pandemic.
 So why are people not calling 911 or going to the ER?

-We asked Lorrie Pool, RN, Director of Program Management of Cardiovascular Services at the Heart & Vascular Institute at CHI St. Luke’s Health–The Woodlands Hospital, to share some of her thoughts.
+We asked Lorrie Pool, RN, Director of Program Management of Cardiovascular Services at the Heart & Vascular Institute at St. Luke’s Health–The Woodlands Hospital, to share some of her thoughts.